Adult Bibble Study

 As with every avenue of ministry at Mercy Presbyterian Church, the Sunday School hour at Mercy Presbyterian is an opportunity to both gather and equip.
 As an opportunity to gather, relationships are deepended and we also learn from one another.
 As an opportunity to equip, this time allows us to focus on a wide variety of biblical, theological, and practical matters in a systematic way over a course of years.
 Our children, too, will form relationships with others their age, connecting families, as they are taught the basics of the faith with a focus on the gospel of Jesus Christ.
 Our children’s classes are taught by loving and caring members of our congregation who implement song, skit, pictures, crafts and memorization to teach your children.

-For adults we will be offering the following classes in the 2016-2017 year:
+For adults we will be offering the following classes in the Fall of 2017 and Spring of 2018:

 The Doctrine of Scripture – (August 27 – November 19) Does the Bible contain factual or scribal errors?
 If it does, how can it also be infallible?
 Why do we trust the Bible?
 Isn’t it just a book written by men, susceptible to human error?
 These are some of the many questions that we have all asked about Scripture.
 This fall, we will offer a systematic theological class lasting 11 weeks and dealing with God’s inspired word.
 We will look at the self-attestation of Scripture, the value of Scripture, the development of the canon, the development of the Old and New Testaments, the different views of Scripture in Christianity, and the various available translations of Scripture.
 We will cover theological terms like inerrancy, verbal plenary inspiration, infallibility, and God-breathed.